Conjunction Junction

 "Conjunction Junction" is a song written by Bob Dorough as part of the Schoolhouse Rock! series of educational songs and videos.
 It aired on November 17, 1973, with vocals from the celebrated jazz artist Jack Sheldon, who also appears in I'm Just a Bill.
 It is "by far the most recognized Schoolhouse Rock tune" according to Bob Newall and Yohe.

 The frequent refrain of the song is "Conjunction Junction, what's your function?
 Hookin' up words and phrases and clauses."
 Conjunction Junction was one of seven Grammar Rock episodes, which made up the second season of Schoolhouse Rock!.
-To teach conjunctions and their purpose of joining clauses with and, but, or, and nor, the song uses the metaphor of a railway junction connecting railroad cars.
+To teach conjunctions and their purpose of joining clauses with and, but, or, and nor, the song uses the metaphor of a railroad junction connecting freight cars.

 Episode

 The main character is an unnamed train conductor with wire-framed glasses, blue overalls and a red bandana.
-He connects boxcars representing words, phrases, and clauses with the conjunction boxcars that read "AND", "BUT", and "OR". while two hobos frying fish, riding in a hot air balloon, and drinking tea with the conductor.
+He connects boxcars representing words, phrases, and clauses with the conjunction boxcars that read "AND", "BUT", and "OR", while two hobos fry fish, ride in a hot air balloon, and drink tea with the conductor.
 Also featured are the duck and the drake, a woman tied up onto the railroad tracks.
 At the very end, the conductor waves from the caboose.

 The idea of a railyard where words and phrases get hooked together came from George Newall.
-Tom Yohe created the storyboard and sketched the conductor, while Bill Peckmann add several side characters.
+Tom Yohe created the storyboard and sketched the conductor, while Bill Peckmann added several side characters.

 "The whole idea is: What are you up to?
 What's your function?
 What are you seeking?"